 On the back of the right side you'll find a connect button, an on/off switch, and a Micro-USB port for charging.
 The rest of the cover is very clean and minimalist.
 The lack of rubber feet on the bottom leaves the case feeling a little slippery in the lap; the smoothness seems likely to lead to a scratched-up bottom surface over time.

 For such a slim keyboard, the key travel is reasonable: It definitely feels flat compared with thicker keyboards, but it offers a sufficient amount of solid feedback.
 The keys are spaced as much as they can be within the confines of the iPad's width, and it's enough to not feel cramped.
 The keyboard deck has zero flex during typing, and the cover has minimal flex in general, noteworthy considering how thin the keyboard is.

-You'll find no separate row of function keys.
+Here's where you really notice the difference between the various versions of the Ultrathin.
+In the version for the iPad 2/3/4, you'll find no separate row of function keys.
 Instead, the number keys double as iPad shortcuts in combination with a function key in the lower-left corner of the keyboard.
-The keyboard does have home, search, Web, on-screen keyboard toggle, word selection, and cut/copy/paste shortcuts, as well as media playback controls, volume controls, and a lock button.
+When the two later versions for the Air & Air 2 were released, Logitech revised this design and now there is an extra row of keys specifically for iPad shortcuts.
+All keyboards have home, search, Web, on-screen keyboard toggle, word selection, and cut/copy/paste shortcuts, as well as media playback controls, volume controls, and a lock button.

-Logitech has created something unique with this cover.
+Logitech created something unique with the Ultrathin and has constantly improved it with every new generation of iPad.
 Its use of magnets sets it apart in a world of folio-style keyboard cases, and makes it the thinnest keyboard cover available with such comfortable typing.
-If you don't mind leaving the iPad's back exposed, or adding a slip cover for transport, this is the iPad keyboard to get.
+If you don't mind leaving the iPad's back exposed, or adding a slipcover for transport, this is the iPad keyboard to get.